PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/PrimaryFlightController/FlightMCU/README.md

 # **Initialize Development Environment**
 - Run: `make init`
-    - This will perform `make clean` first.
+    - This will perform `make clean` first then install all dependencies.
 If you want to only perform specific parts of the setup, look in the `init` routine of `makefile`.

 # **Develop**